Tipcat-98/redditpostsgw2tipcat/README.md

 This is because it would grant it access to the shatter effects instantly, and give it access to instant cast condition cleanses from the Restorative Illusions (Inspiration) trait. <br>
 But I'm in favour of just making it work with all shatter as well as some illusion traits instead.

-**Altered Chord** is a cool trait in that it reduces the trait of Crescendo per shatter used and empowers Crescendo (F5) depending on the last shatter used before it.  <br>
+**Altered Chord** is a cool trait in that it reduces the cooldown of Crescendo per shatter used and empowers Crescendo (F5) depending on the last shatter used before it.  <br>
 But right now, it provides little competition as a DPS trait because of the uptime of the Lively Lute (F1) damage modifier. <br>
 It could also need something else, maybe make it reduce F1 to F4 shatter cooldowns when using Crescendo by a little?